ycyukichen/job-scraper/README.md

 The project uses the following Python libraries:

 - `streamlit`: For building the web interface.
+- `requests`: For sending HTTP requests to LinkedIn job search pages.
-- `selenium`: For scraping job postings from LinkedIn.
+- `beautifulsoup4`: For parsing HTML content from LinkedIn job search pages.
 - `PyPDF2`: For extracting text from PDF resumes.
 - `spacy`: For NLP-based skill extraction.
 - `sklearn`: For calculating similarity scores using vectorization.